IlmaJaganjac/sustainableSE_9/energy_consumption/g9_search_engines.md

 Prior to any measurements, the system is placed in a **Zen mode** by closing all applications and unnecessary background services, disabling notifications and removing additional hardware, minimizing CPU and disk activity.
 This setup minimizes external variables that could otherwise impact energy usage.
 A brief **warm-up** follows, introducing a CPU-intensive task such as calculating a Fibonacci seqeuence to bring the system to a consistent operating temperature to ensure more accurate energy measurements.

 Under these conditions, **identical search queries** (for instance, “climate change effects”) are performed on each search engine from the prespective of the profile user we chose (a student developer).
-Based on the article[^developersearches] "The hidden insights in developers’ Google searches", the average developer makes around 16 searches a day, searching for a variety of information like how to use an API, troubleshoot or learn to use a new technology:
+Based on the article[^developersearches] "The hidden insights in developers’ Google searches", the average developer makes around 16 searches a day, searching for a variety of information like how to use an API, troubleshoot or learn to use a new technology.
+Due to time constraints we run 1 random query per iteration from the below selection:

 - angular route uib tab
 - react setstate sub property